ricardoquesada/ricardoquesada.github.io/content/posts/64k-ram-ought-to-be-enough-a-demo-for-the-pcjr.md

                          ; us set video mode 9
 ```

-_**Bug:** the graphic won’t look that good on 64k-only PCjr.
+> Bug: the graphic won’t look that good on 64k-only PCjr.
 We tested this idea
   about 2 months before the deadline with a random graphic, and it looked Ok.
 So
-we though it was possible to use 32k video modes on the 64k-only PCjr.
+  we thought it was possible to use 32k video modes on the 64k-only PCjr.
 But one
   day before the release we noticed that the graphic didn’t look that good.
 And
   unfortunately we couldn’t fix it yet.
 Not sure whether this is a hardware
   limitation (it shouldn’t be, in theory), or not.
-We’ll try to fix this soon._
+We’ll try to fix this soon.
+{.warning}

 ## Part III